 The rights of a married couple are quite similar to a single person who individually buys, sells, owns, and gives away property.
-Once either of the spouse files for a divorce, a stay order is issued that prohibits both of them from disposing of property in any way without the court’s permission.
+Once either of the spouses files for a divorce in Illinois, a stay order is issued that prohibits both of them from disposing of property in any way without the court’s permission.
 This maintains the status quo, enabling the court to decide the right way to divide the property.

 Any property and asset that has been purchased or appraised while a couple is married is considered as marital property and is subject to equitable distribution upon divorce.
 Regardless of how title is held to the property, if it is a marital property, it will be split between the spouses.
 Some examples of marital property are:

 - Household furniture

 - Retirement plans

 Determining whether a property is marital property depends on its nature, instead of how title is held.
 That is why a retirement plan is considered common ownership even when it is in one spouse’s name, and is split at the time of divorce.